HDCat2/rate-editor/README.md

 ```
 git clone https://github.com/HDCat2/rate-editor.git
 ```
-2. On Google Chrome, navigate to chrome://extensions.
+2. On Google Chrome, navigate to the [extensions page](chrome://extensions).
 On the top right, click 'Load Unpacked'.

 3. There will be a prompt to choose a folder.
 Choose the root directory of the repo that was just checked out.

 4. Now the extension has been added to the browser.
 Pin the extension to the extensions bar.

-5. Navigate to a beatmap page in https://osu.ppy.sh (e.g. https://osu.ppy.sh/beatmapsets/39804#osu/129891).
+5. Navigate to a beatmap page in the [official osu! website](https://osu.ppy.sh) (e.g. https://osu.ppy.sh/beatmapsets/39804#osu/129891).

 6. Open the extension popup and enter in some edited values.